luisaveiro/docker-vuejs-template/README.md

 website.local | 8000
 ```

-After the Docker container starts, navigate to http://localhost:8000 in your web browser to access the Vue UI web server.
+After the Docker container has started, navigate to http://localhost:8000 in your web browser to access the Vue UI web server.

 #### <ins>Creating a new Vue.js project</ins>
 Do not use the Vue UI web server to create a new project [See known issue #1](#known-issues).
 Instead you need to use the Vue CLI `create` command.